25 Things The Cruise Stewards Aren’t Telling You About Your Cruise Cabin

 19. The Thermostat Works, Just Not Like You’d Expect

-Most cruise ship cabins have a thermostat and it does do something.
-What it controls is fan speed and cooling mode, not the temperature of the air the ship is sending to your room.
+It controls fan speed and cooling mode, but not the temperature of the air flowing into your room.

 18. The CDC Grades Your Ship and Posts the Score Online